pkteer/PKT-Server/README.md

 This will create the docker image.

-Before running the container as pkt-server it will prompt you to enter your **secret**.
+Before running the container as pkt-server it will prompt you to enter:
+* a name for your VPN Server
+* your **secret**.
+* country of VNP Server
+* your username in pkt.chat so that you will be tagged for status updates.

 The container will publish the SERVER_PORT (default: 8099) and finally will print out all the necessary information for you to register your VPN Exit with Anode servers.